clair3st/Seattle-parks-sporting-features/README.md

 ##Third Party Sources:

--Bootstrap
+- Bootstrap
--Google Maps
+- Google Maps
--WebSQL
+- WebSQL
--Normalize
+- Normalize
--JQuery and JQuery plugins
+- JQuery and JQuery plugins
--Page.js
+- Page.js
--Handlebars
+- Handlebars
--Data is from the City of Seattle
+- Data is from the City of Seattle